dmbarbour/wikilon/docs/ABC.md

 ## Tokens

-Tokens have the form `{foo}` - a short text between curly braces.
-Syntactically, tokens cannot , e.g. `{foo}`.
-Like accelerators, tokens must have a pure local rewriting semantics.
+Tokens have the form `{foo}` - a short text between curly braces, and support symbolic extension of bytecode.

-Most tokens have *identity semantics*, such that removing them from the code does not impact behavior of a correct program.
+Many tokens have *identity semantics*, such that adding or removing them does not impact observable behavior within a correct program.
 Tokens with identity semantics can broadly support performance, safety, security, debugging, and rendering.
-For example, `[A]{&jit}` is formally no different from `[A]`, but would tell a runtime to perform just-in-time compilation.
+For example, `[function]{&jit}` is formally no different from `[function]`, but might tell a runtime to perform just-in-time compilation of the function.

 Other tokens have *linking semantics*, which rewrite to more bytecode.
 ABC's primary link model is [Awelon Object (AO)](AboutAO.md).
-A link token `{%foo}` will rewrite to the definition of word `foo` from an implicit dictionary.
-Link dependencies in ABC must be acyclic, such that we could link everything up front without changing behavior of a program.
+A link token `{%foo}` will rewrite to the definition of word `foo` from a dictionary in the evaluation context.
+Link dependencies in ABC must be acyclic, such that we *could* link everything up front without changing behavior of a program.
+But AO links lazily to preserve link structure when linking won't contribute to a rewrite.

 ## Bytecode Extension